jewettaij/visfd/doc/doc_filter_mrc.md

 ["**-connect**"](#-connect-threshold)
 parameter ("1.0e+09" in the example).
 It must be chosen carefully because it will vary from image to image.
+Use the "-load-progress FILENAME" argument to save time while experimenting with different thresholds.
 Strategies for choosing this parameter are discussed [below](#determining-the--connect-threshold-parameter).
 If a suitable parameter can not be found, you can also use the